 Conversely, being a guardian or pet parent connotes, taking care of another living, breathing, sentient being with feelings the same as you and I. A living, breathing soul with a capacity to feel and suffer just as you and I. Pet parents and/or guardians take care of sentient beings which should be afforded rights, just like any person or family member has – personhood.
 Heck, if trusts, religious institutions, and corporations are considered personhood under the law why the heck aren’t our family members?!

-Since words are so integral to this conversation and quite literally the difference between slavery, exploitation and freedom and possessing rights let’s define what the United States Common Law considers a person or personhood.
-Because the law means something different then in our common vernacular.
+Since words are so integral to this conversation and quite literally the difference between slavery, exploitation, and freedom and possessing rights let’s define what the United States Common Law considers a person or personhood.
+Because the law means something different than in our common vernacular.
 Only a legal person has the capacity to have a legal right.

 “All lives have equal value” – Bill & Melinda Gates

 Nonhuman animals, domesticated and non-domesticated, are viewed by the law as things to be owned by human beings.
-Nonhuman animals are looked on by the courts as nothing more than bricks to be used, abused, taken advantage of, exploited, manipulated, to our content and to disregard and kill at our will.
+Nonhuman animals are looked on by the courts as nothing more than bricks to be used, abused, taken advantage of, exploited, manipulated, to our content, and to disregard and kill at our will.
 This is also called speciesism and the foible of human exceptionalism.
-And IMHO a load of bullshit.
+And IMHO a load of cow dung.

 What Are The Legal Implications of Being a Dog Owner vs. a Pet Parent?

-Can they suffer is the real metric we need to measure our fellow animals against!
+Can they suffer is the real metric we need to measure our fellow animals by.

 “The veil that clouds your eyes shall be lifted by the hands that wove it”- Khalil Gibran